Medium Spiny Neuron

 -

-Projections are diveded into direct or indirect pathway:
+Projections are diveded into direct or indirect pathway: - Direct: Disinhibitory, as it inhibits inhibitory regions.

 - These express D1-type, Adenosine A1 (Gi), Dynorphin, and Substance P.